kupokev/EnKrypt/README.md

 # EnKrypt
 Custom Cipher library that I am just building to play with different ways of manipulating data.
+The cipher is a complex shift cipher that shifts the hex digits of characters in the text in a multiple dimensional shift.

+This is my first attempt at a cipher and I realize it is likely not a super strong cipher.
+I would welcome any feedback on it.
+I also would not reccomend using it for an application that requires super strong ciphers.

 ## Usage